LCTyrell/CogRobotics_Resources/Datasets.md

 * [Ingredients for Robotics Research](https://openai.com/blog/ingredients-for-robotics-research/#requestsforresearchheredition) - OpenAI.
 We’re releasing eight simulated robotics environments and a Baselines implementation of Hindsight Experience Replay, all developed for our research over the past year.
 We’ve used these environments to train models which work on physical robots.

-* [Interactive Gibson Environment](http://svl.stanford.edu/gibson2/) - Large Scale Virtualized Interactive Environment for Learning Robot Manipulation and Navigation.
+* [Interactive Gibson Environment](http://svl.stanford.edu/gibson2/) - Stanford.
+Large Scale Virtualized Interactive Environment for Learning Robot Manipulation and Navigation.

 ## Vision-Based Robotic Manipulation Datasets